Bharathchows18/VLSI-LAB-EXP-4/README.md

-# VLSI-LAB-EXP-4
+EXP-4

+DATE:

              SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

-# AIM:
+**AIM:**
 To simulate and synthesis JK-Flipflop, SR-Flipflop, T-Flipflop, D-Flipflop And counters using Vivado 2023.2

-# APPARATUS REQUIRED:
+**APPARATUS REQUIRED:**

 vivado 2023

 # PROCEDURE: